Edward C. Robeck, Director of Education and Policy

 Ed holds a Ph.D. from the University of British Columbia in Curriculum and Instruction in Science Education, and worked at various levels of education and educational publishing, most recently in teacher education at Salisbury University in Salisbury, Maryland, where he holds the rank of Professor Emeritus.

 Ben Mandler, Program Supervisor, Policy and Critical Issues, and Schlumberger Senior Researcher

-Ben writes and curates information products for the website, including case studies, factsheets, FAQs, and blog posts.
-He also organizes and moderates webinars, manages the Maps & Visualizations portal, and co-organizes social media efforts for the program.
-His areas of particular interest in the program include human-hazard feedbacks, relationships between energy and water, and modern demand for mineral resources.
+Ben oversees the running of the Policy and Critical Issues programs, identifies project opportunities, and works with program staff to develop strategies for promoting the role of the geosciences in decision making at all levels.
+Ben writes and curates information products for the Critical Issues program, including case studies, factsheets, FAQs, and blog posts.
+He also organizes and moderates webinars and manages the Maps & Visualizations portal.
+His areas of particular interests in the program include human-hazard feedbacks, relationships between energy and water, and demand for mineral resources.

 Ben earned his Ph.D. in Geology from the Massachusetts Institute of Technology, specializing in petrology, volcanology, and planetary science.
-He also holds a Master of Science degree in Geology from the University of Bristol (UK).
+He also holds an M.Sci. degree in Geology from the University of Bristol (UK).